Irratzo/Containers/content/mpi_contain.rst

-   - Ubuntu's ``apt-get`` package manager is used to update the package directory and then install the compilers and other libraries required for the MPICH build.
+   - Ubuntu's ``apt-get`` package manager is used to update the package directory and then install the compilers and other libraries required for the OpenMPI build.
-   - The MPICH .tar.gz file is extracted and the configure, build and install steps are run.
-Note the use of the ``--with-device`` option to configure MPICH to use the correct driver to support improved communication performance on a high performance cluster.
+   - The OpenMPI ``.tar.gz`` file is extracted and the configure, build and install steps are run.
    - The OSU Micro-Benchmarks tar.gz file is extracted and the configure, build and install steps are run to build the benchmark code from source.